olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 above my paygrade, it's impossible to count the number of times someone who matters noticed my facial expressions and asked me to share my thoughts, or reached out to me in DMs afterwards to learn about my setup.

+I'll leave you with this unfair example of a quick video demo of my custom setup which I shot a few months ago during a time of the day where the typical webcam is easily drowned out by backlighting especially without some bright and diffused lighting pointed at your face to compensate.
+I'm being caricaturally animated (although not that much for me) to highlight how much of my tone, facial expressions, and overal feelings you can perceive from this video.
+This is not edited in any way other than to make the file smaller and more compressed for easier playback on the web.
+Granted your Internet bandwidth is sufficient (and that's a big **if**) and your conferencing software of choice doesn't overly compress audio and video you'd likely experience something similar on the other end.

+{% include video.html
+name="remote-720p-demo.mp4"
+poster="remote-720p-demo.jpg"
+alt="Screen capture of the output of my custom Sony A6000 camera with a 50mm f/1.8 OSS lens attached and Elgato Key Light Air lighting." caption="Why can't most webcams convey your presence this well?
+Your phone does." controls=true
+%}

 An easily overlooked issue when discussing putting your face on camera is that some folks may not be comfortable or even willing to be seen